Hiking Tours in The Dordogne

 La Roque-Gageac

-This village occupies a dramatic setting tucked under ochre-coloured cliffs and it's main street parallel to the river.
+This village occupies a dramatic setting tucked under ochre-colored cliffs and it's main street parallel to the river.
 It has a micro-climate due to its south-facing position and you will find palm and banana trees growing here!

 Sarlat-Le-Canada

 Ok, so this village is technically a town!
-One of the busier places in the area, but nonetheless a wonderful place to stay or visit, with its honey-coloured architecture, secret squares and incredible market.
+One of the busier places in the area, but nonetheless a wonderful place to stay or visit, with its honey-colored architecture, secret squares and incredible market.

 Seriously Photogenic Villages